| October 27, 2020

 Kong says that the pressure entrepreneurs face to lead their businesses and remain in control often means mental health issues get swept under the rug.

-“People expect us to have an answer (on mental heath).
+“People expect us to have an answer (on mental health).
 People expect us to know everything.
 People expect us to hide fear and project confidence that we know everything.
 We don’t,” he says.
 “I pretend that I do – even today – but I don’t.
 It’s difficult to admit that to yourself, let alone to your customers and your team.”

 Even before the onset of COVID-19, BDC found that two-thirds of entrepreneurs reported feeling depressed at least once a week – with women entrepreneurs, smaller businesses and earlier-stage businesses all reporting more consistent health issues.